OpenMW/openmw/docs/source/reference/modding/settings/terrain.rst

 :Default:	1.0

 Controls the level of detail if distant terrain is enabled.
 Higher values increase detail at the cost of performance, lower values reduce detail but increase performance.

+Note this also changes how the Quad Tree is split.
+Increasing detail with this setting results in the visible terrain being divided into more chunks, where as reducing detail with this setting would reduce the number of chunks.

+Fewer terrain chunks is faster for rendering, but on the other hand a larger proportion of the entire terrain must be rebuilt when LOD levels change as the camera moves.
+This could result in frame drops if moving across the map at high speed.

+For this reason, it is not recommended to change this setting if you want to change the LOD.
+If you want to do that, first try using the 'vertex lod mod' setting to configure the detail of the terrain outlines to your liking and then use 'composite map resolution' to configure the texture detail to your liking.
+But these settings can only be changed in multiples of two, so you may want to adjust 'lod factor' afterwards for even more fine-tuning.

 composite map level
 -------------------